Charting the course

 Risk Management Committee

-The Risk Management Committee (“RMC”), which supports the Board in performing its risk oversight responsibilities, comprises Mr Chim Wai Kin (Chairman), Ms Chong Chuan Neo and Mr Hui Leung Wah.
+The Risk Management Committee (“RMC”), which supports the Board in performing its risk oversight responsibilities, comprises Mr Chim Wai Kin (Chairman), Ms Chong Chuan Neo, Mr Hui Leung Wah and Ms Wong Pik Kuen Helen.
 All members have the relevant technical financial expertise in risk disciplines or businesses to discharge their responsibilities.
-Mr Chim Wai Kin and Mr Hui Leung Wah also serve on the AC.
-The common membership helps to facilitate communication and foster the sharing of information and knowledge between the two Committees.
+Mr Chim Wai Kin and Mr Hui Leung Wah also serve on the Audit Committee.
+The common membership helps to facilitate communication and foster the sharing of information and knowledge between the two committees.

-The RMC has written terms of reference that describes the responsibilities of its members.
+The RMC has written terms of reference that describe the responsibilities of its members.

 Nomination Committee

-The duties of Nomination Committee (“NC”) include reviewing and making recommendations to the Board on appointment of Directors, Chairman of the Board, membership of Board Committees, Chief Executive Officer, Alternate Chief Executive and Management Executive Committee members.
-The NC shall also evaluate and approve the appointment of the Bank’s other senior management members.
+The NC makes recommendations to the Board on the appointment of Directors, the Chairman of the Board, members of Board Committees, the Chief Executive, Alternate Chief Executives and Management Executive Committee members.
+The NC also approves the appointment of other senior management members of the Bank and oversees succession planning for all senior management positions.

 Remuneration Committee